jasongoodwin/rubyquickstart/README.md

 - Camels for Classes, Snakes Everywhere Else.
 Constants there is devision on (camelcase or uppercase snake)
 - Generally Rubyists use parenthesis on arity1+ methods.
 Don't use parenthesis on arity0 methods.
 No parenthesis on if statements etc.
 - Blocks - if it's small, fold into a line and use parenthesis.
 Multi statement use multiple lines do/end.
+- Method names - yes/no end a function with ?.
+Side effects end with a !
+- Use until and unless for control structures
+- Use each instead of for

 TODO
 ====